IE 11 is not supported. For an optimal experience visit our site on another browser.

 "The two types of venomous spiders that are really of medical concern are black widow spiders and brown recluse spiders," Gangloff-Kaufmann explains.

 Black widow and brown recluse spider bites can cause more severe symptoms and, in rare cases, death, the Centers for Disease Control and Prevention say.
-Bites from these spiders require medical attention to treat.
+If you're bitten by one of these spiders, you will need medical attention to treat the bite and its effects.

 Black widow spiders are found primarily in the southern and western areas of the U.S., the CDC says.
 They tend to live in manmade structures, Gangloff-Kaufmann says, like a shed, in the garage or underneath a bench.
 They're also known to live in outdoor toilets where flies gather, the CDC says.